AlbertoVilchesLopez/Project_AI_AGENT/README.md

 #   AI AGENT

-# DESCRIPTION
+## DESCRIPTION
- '''This AI Agent works like an assistant virtual doctor.
+ This AI Agent works like an assistant virtual doctor.
 You can explain and answers the following questions and get the sintomactics.
-The most important part is the solution to combat the sick.'''
+The most important part is the solution to combat the sick.

-# LIBRARIES
+## LIBRARIES
- '''To deploy this project, you need to implement the following libraries: ''' OpenAI
+ To deploy this project, you need to implement the following libraries:
+  - OpenAI
-  Streamlit
+  - Streamlit
-  FPDF
+  - FPDF

-# CODE
+## CODE
 .
 .
 .